-Development in this land use is predominantly residential, ranging from single-family to multi-family densities.
-Uses also allowed within this district include public and private schools, churches, and other uses as permitted within the zoning districts under this land use.
+Development in this character area is predominantly residential, ranging from single-family to multi-family densities.
+Uses also allowed within this district include public and private schools, churches, and other uses as permitted within the zoning districts within this character area.

 The focus should be on reinforcing stability by encouraging more homeownership and maintenance or upgrade of existing properties.
 Vacant properties in the neighborhood offer an opportunity for infill development of new, architecturally compatible housing.
-Active pedestrian and bicycle connections should also be provided.
+A walkable and environment should also be provided, with sidewalks and bike paths where appropriate.